 The present study aimed to examine how the optimal choosing paradigm can be applied to the sampling of faces and whether JTC behaviour is linked to decision making when sampling and choosing faces.
-Consistent with the findings from Furl, Averbeck and McKay (In Prep) the study found that subjects view more faces before choosing a face, and choose lower ranked faces in comparison to the model.
+Consistent with the findings from Furl, Averbeck and McKay (In Prep) the study found that subjects viewed more faces before choosing a face, and choose lower ranked faces in comparison to the model.
 This corroborates the finding that humans oversample when sampling faces, causing them to miss out on their best choice option.
 The average number of faces viewed before choosing was not related with the number of beads drawn before choosing, suggesting that viewing behaviour is unrelated to JTC.
 However, average ranked face was associated with the percentage correct answers on the beads task, with those who got a higher percentage correct also choosing higher ranked faces on the Fiancé task.
 All other associations measured within the hierarchical regression models were not significant.
 Contradictory to previous research, there was no association between the PDI and the beads task, suggesting that delusional thoughts are not related to the sampling of beads or to JTC.
 There was also no relation between PDI and the sampling of faces in the Fiancé task.
 As the relationship between optimal choosing and stopping with facial sampling is a novel area, it is important to examine many of the potential factors which contribute to this oversampling effect, as well as understand why the JTC effect was not found in facial sampling.